ValeriaVF/Phase_2-Project/README.md

 - olgerthasko: contains unorganized notebooks, not for public use
 - sally: contains unorganized notebooks, not for public use

-*The following repository content information is for the main branch only, other branches should be ignored*
+*The following repository content information is for the main branch only*

 ### Overview